DomDomDoy/tagmania/README.md

 ### Prerequisites

-Tagmania is pos-tag agnostic, so any input is a list of tuples and nltk Trees regardless of the pos-tags used
+Tagmania is pos-tag agnostic, so any input is a list of tuples and nltk Trees regardless of the pos-tags used, whether it be Penn State Tree Bank or a different set of tags.

 ### Installing